ktdavies/CS506-Final-Project-Repository/README.md

   `float32`; the missing sentinel is –1.0.

 ## Predictive Modeling with Calendar‑Aware Features

-The notebook finishes the data‑engineering pipeline by training two production‑ready models – one to estimate **weather‑driven departure delay minutes** and another to flag **full cancellations** – while explicitly incorporating calendar context (year / month / day) alongside the meteorological signals that were engineered earlier in the workflow.
+The notebook finishes the data‑engineering pipeline by training two models one to estimate **weather‑driven departure delay minutes** and another to flag **full cancellations** – while explicitly incorporating calendar context (year / month / day) alongside the meteorological signals that were engineered earlier in the workflow.

-### 1 Delay‑Severity Regressor (XGBoost, GPU)
+### 1. Delay‑Severity Regressor (XGBoost, GPU)

 * **Sample** All flights that experienced *some* weather impact (`delayDueWeather > 0`) *but were not cancelled*.